stretchr/gorc/README.md

-gorc - go test -r
+gorc - Let's get recursive in here!
 ===================================

-gorc (**Go** **R**ecursive **T**esting) is a go program that installs test dependencies and/or runs tests, recursively, starting from the working directory.
+gorc (**Go** **R**ecursive **C**ommands) is a go program that runs various go commands, recursively.

-gorc allows you to run all the tests in a multi-package directory structure with one command.
-As it works, it will display a '.' for each successful test and print out any failures.
-At the end of the run, gorc will give you a summary of tests run, tests succeeded and tests failed.
+gorc allows you to run a command against all the directories in a multi-package directory structure with one command.
+As it works, it will display its progress.
+At the end of the run, gorc will display any errors encountered, as well as give you a summary of tests run, tests succeeded and tests failed.

 gorc pairs wonderfully with our testing framework, [Testify](http://github.com/stretchrcom/testify).